Optimizing ArgoCD performance in HA configurations

 Operation:

-- Authenticate users using JWT, SSO and apply RBAC policies
+- Authenticate users using JWT, SSO, and apply RBAC policies

-- Perform CRUD of Application CRD resources according to the request
+- Perform CRUD of Application CRD resources according to the request content

 2. Repo Server()